lx709/VRSBench/README.md

 | GeoChat        | 86.5     | 92.1     | 56.3     | 70.1  | 73.8  | 60.4 | 69.3     | 53.5      | 83.7  | 73.5      | 76.0  |
 | Mini-Gemini    | 87.8     | 92.1     | 58.8     | 74.0  | 75.3  | 58.0 | 68.0     | 56.7      | 83.2  | 74.4      | 77.8  |

-**Caption**: Visual question answering performance on the VRSBench dataset.
+**Table 3**: Visual question answering performance on the VRSBench dataset.
 Boldface indicates the best performance.
 Note that, different from our initial submission, we use a GPT-based evaluation protocol in our final version.
 GPT-based evaluation can better account for synonyms in open-set VQA.

 ## Licensing Information
 Our text annotations are released under the [CC-BY-4.0]([https://creativecommons.org/licenses/by-nc/4.0/deed.en](https://creativecommons.org/licenses/by/4.0/deed.en)), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
-Note: part of the images are borrowed from [DOTA](https://captain-whu.github.io/DOTA/dataset.html) dataset.
+Note: some of the images are borrowed from [DOTA](https://captain-whu.github.io/DOTA/dataset.html) dataset.
 All images and their associated annotations in DOTA can be used for academic purposes only, but any commercial use is prohibited.

 ## Related Projects
 - RSGPT.
 The first GPT-based Large Vision-Language Model in remote sensing.
 [RSGPT](https://github.com/Lavender105/RSGPT)